vaisakh-shaj/vaisakh-shaj.github.io/_pages/about.md

 At present for my PhD, I focus on building probablisitc recurrent state space models and learning world models with it.
 In general I am interested in developing algorithms that can learn continually in a non-stationary environment and can solve long horizon tasks.
 I use neural network architectures that are backed by probalisitic principles to build these models.

-**Diversity and Inclusion Statement:** I care deeply about making work places more diverse and inclusion of women, LGBTQ+, disabled and neurodivergent folks in AI research.
-I believe innovation thrives under diversity in perspectives and life experienes.
+**Diversity and Inclusion Statement:** I care deeply about making work places more diverse and the inclusion of women, LGBTQ+, disabled and neurodivergent folks in AI research.
+I believe innovation thrives under diversity in perspectives and life experiences.